 You should keep the monthly brokerage financial statements (or quarterly brokerage financial statements if you get them four times a year) until you get your annual statement.
 Once you annual brokerage statement is received and matches the monthly/quarterly statements, you can shred the monthly/quarterly statements.
 Keep the annual statement until you sell the securities listed in it.

 Again, I’m sounding like a broken record here, but you can get access to some statements online, but only up to a certain point.
 I remember having to call a mutual fund company for statements so I could confirm my cost basis.
 It took around a week to get the statements I needed in the mail.

 Furthermore, I know that brokers are now required to report cost basis information, but I still like to have a copy for myself.
 Call me crazy, but that’s just me.
 I get rid of them after I have sold out of the investment in question.

 Keep your pay stubs until you receive your W-2.
 Verify it matches, then shred the stubs.
 Hold on to the W-2 for at least seven years.

-Keep your bills for one year.
+Keep your bills – electric, water, cable and internet, etc. – for one year.
 After that, you can shred them.
-In the event the bill is tax related or is for a large purchase, you will want to keep that permanently.
-Large purchases include cars, houses, computers, jewelry, etc.
+In the event the bill is tax related you will want to keep that permanently.

-Any records relating to your home/condo should be kept for six years to permanently.
+Any records relating to your home/condo should be kept until you sell the house.
 This also includes any bills relating to improvements you made.
 This is because the money you spend improving your house will adjust the cost basis for you, which affects your capital gains.